The Last Resort

 Everyone can support our work by becoming a member.
 Membership has no age restriction.
 You can also support our work by way of donations, gifts and bequests.

-The Last Resort accepts members from across the world.
+The Last Resort accepts members from across the world including, of course, from Switzerland.

 There is no age restriction to join The Last Resort and support our work, however, The Last Resort insists that users of the Sarco are aged at least 50 years.
 Applications from younger people who are seriously physically ill may be considered.